drocheam/optrace/docs/source/usage/gui_automation.rst

 Accessing custom UI elements
 _________________________________

-Custom elements are accessible through a name, consisting of their type and a chronological number.
+Custom elements (see :numref:`custom_elements`) are accessible through a name, consisting of their type and a chronological number.
 The number corresponds to the order that the element has been created.
 Assigning values works analogously to all other parameters.
-To button action is called with a special function.
+To button action is called with a specific function.

 You can find examples below.